 This reiterates the need for thorough end-to-end agile testing solutions.
 Is it easy?
 Let’s see.

 No Substitute for Agility

 The need for faster releases will pull agility to the mainstream.
-Though both Automation and Manual testing may be required for the IoT apps; however, testers and organizations stuck with slow traditional waterfall models will not be able to survive without updating themselves.
+Though both QA Automation and Manual testing may be required for the IoT apps; however, testers and organizations stuck with slow traditional waterfall models will not be able to survive without updating themselves.

 Speed to market will be the key, and automation and better communication will need radical changes in the current testing approaches along with the organizational set-up.
 What does it imply?

 DevOps will become a norm as teams will be required to work more effortlessly and converse quickly to mitigate the higher technological risks.
 This will be a major bottleneck for traditional organizations who will need a complete turnaround, not just in technological terms but also in terms of dealing with the change.
 The need for Agility and DevOps will further imply increased dependency on Open Source Frameworks that can enable faster and thorough testing across multiple platforms and devices.